HarryLyness/HarryLyness.github.io/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+to take 30 minutes instead of 3 days
 # Hi, I'm Harry 👋
 I'm working towards a Masters Degree in Mathematics.
 Particular areas of interests include numerical optimisation, machine learning and data science.